apexwaves/local-ssl/README.md

 Note:
  - This doc uses an example local IP address of 192.168.1.160 , you'll need to use your own web servers IP address.
  - OpenSSL must be installed
+ - You may need to set ownership and/or permissions for the folders/files your working in to edit your files.

  Check if OpenSSL is already installed
 `dpkg -s openssl`